pyconau/2025-website/src/content/pages/speakers/index.md

 If you’re left with any questions after you have read this information, please contact us at [program@pycon.org.au](mailto:program@pycon.org.au) and we will do our best to help you out.

-PyCon AU 2024 Program Co-Chairs
+PyCon AU 2025 Program Co-Chairs

-Many thanks to @Daisylb for all her work and dedication on [https://2024.pycon.org.au/program/](https://2024.pycon.org.au/program/)
+Many thanks to Benno for all his work and dedication on [https://2025.pycon.org.au/program/](https://2025.pycon.org.au/program/)

 [Things all presenters should know](#things-all-presenters-should-know)